University of Science and Technology Beijing: Schools and departments

+USTB consists of 38 schools, provides 48 undergraduate programs, 121 master programs, 73 doctoral programs and 16 postdoctoral research fields.
 The University has large departments in physics, chemistry, engineering, economics, and English.
 One of the largest departments is the Department of Materials Science and Engineering.
-The University has about 20,000 undergraduate students and about 2,000 PhD and graduate students.
+The University has about 14,000 undergraduate students and about 14,000 PhD and graduate students.
 The Department of Materials Science and Engineering has about 500 students in the undergraduate program and about 200 students in various graduate and PhD programs.
-The department has about 60 professors of which many have built their scientific career in the United States, Germany, and the UK.
 Owing to its origin as a former iron and steel university the university has one of the strongest departments in the field of materials science with strong international visibility and reputation particularly in the field of physical metallurgy and metal physics of the microstructures of structural and functional materials.